Machining/Manufacturing (MAMT)

 Terms Typically Offered: Fall, Spring.

-Students will gain a working knowledge in manufacturing through Co-op, internship, work experience or required lab work in industrial study if outside work cannot be acquired.
+Development of a working knowledge in manufacturing through co-op, internship, work experience, or required lab work in industrial study, if outside work cannot be acquired.

 Course may be taken multiple times up to maximum of 15 credit hours.

-Introduction to the philosophical and economic bases for statistical process control and its use; mathematical and nonmathematical SPC techniques with emphasis on application.
+Introduction to the philosophical and economic bases for statistical process control (SPC) and its use.
+Includes mathematical and non-mathematical SPC techniques, with emphasis on application.

-Exploration of advanced machine operations including O.D. grinding, cutter tool grinding, gear cutting, indexing, and rotary table work with an emphasis on workmanship, accuracy, and inspection.
+Exploration of advanced machine operations, including: precision grinding, CNC vertical milling centers, and CNC lathes, with an emphasis on workmanship, accuracy, and quality control.

 Comprehensive capstone course utilizing all the machine tools in the machining laboratory.
 Further development of writing process sheets, estimating machine time, and performing final inspections on finished projects.
 Development of prototypes and reverse-engineering concepts using CNC machine tools and 3D printers.
 Final design presentation and written report.